Antix-Development/WebPlus/README.md

 ## Why WebPlus?

-Web Apps are fantastic but they have no access to the local file system, an issue that can be overcome by using one of many available frameworks that transform web applications into desktop applications.
+Web Apps are fantastic but they have no access to the local file system.
+This issue can be overcome by using one of many available frameworks that transform web applications into desktop applications.

 I have used one such framework (Electron) before but it includes an entire browser with your distribution, making every application you create with it at least 90Mb or larger.
 NWJS and CefSharp are some other notable *monolithic* frameworks.